• Skip to primary navigation

 karioka balls skewers on a cooling rack

-A sweet sticky rice balls coated with a delicious caramel sauce which makes an addicting dessert or snack!
+A sweet sticky rice balls coated with a delicious caramel sauce, this karioka recipe is an addicting dessert or snack!

 Course: Dessert